RGBsec/CTFs2020/InCTF2020/forensics/lookout foxy/README.md

 ### **Flag Part 1**

-Once we I had the drive mounted, I spent a while analyzing the directory structure to understand:
+Once I had the drive mounted, I spent a while analyzing the directory structure to understand:

 - what programs are installed
 - what users there are